 - Thank your server/ management.
 If all goes well let them know you appreciate everything they did.
 I make it a point to leave positive online reviews whenever I can.

 - If all else fails, and you really don’t feel comfortable ordering anything, just don’t.
 I’ve had a few experiences where I’ve just enjoyed a cocktail while everyone else eats.
 While it’s frustrating, it’s not a risk worth taking.
 Always remember to keep your allergy plan and medication with you at all times, and let people you’re dining with know as well.
 Hopefully these tips can become a routine to help everyone enjoy dining out and lessen the stress that goes along with it.

-– Morgan G.Tags: Dining out, Food and Drink, Morgan G., Step-by-Step Guide
+– Morgan G.Tags: communication, Dining out, Food and Drink, Morgan G., Step-by-Step Guide